Branford Marsalis: Career

-Musical beginnings: 1980–85
+Musical beginnings: 1980–1985

+Marsalis graduated from Eleanor McMain Secondary Magnet School in 1978.
+While in high school he played in a R&B cover band called The Creators.

-After graduating from Benjamin Franklin High School in 1978, Marsalis attended Southern University, a historically black college in Baton Rouge, where he studied under renowned jazz clarinetist Alvin Batiste.
+Marsalis then attended Southern University, a historically black college in Baton Rouge, where he studied under renowned jazz clarinetist Alvin Batiste.
 At the encouragement of Batiste, Marsalis later transferred to Berklee College of Music in Boston.
-While a student at Berklee, Marsalis toured Europe playing alto and baritone saxophone in a large ensemble led by drummer Art Blakey.
+While a student at Berklee, Marsalis toured Europe playing alto and tenor saxophone in a large ensemble led by drummer Art Blakey.
 Other big band experiences with Lionel Hampton and Clark Terry followed over the next year, and by the end of 1981 Marsalis, on alto saxophone, had joined his brother Wynton in Blakey's Jazz Messengers.
 Other performances with his brother, including a 1981 Japanese tour with Herbie Hancock, led to the formation of his brother Wynton's first quintet, where Marsalis shifted his emphasis to soprano and tenor saxophones.
 He continued to work with Wynton until 1985, a period that also saw the release of his own first recording, Scenes in the City, as well as guest appearances with other artists including Miles Davis and Dizzy Gillespie.

-Expanded output: 1985–95
+Expanded output: 1985–1995

 In 1985, he joined Sting, singer and bassist of rock band the Police, on his first solo project, The Dream of the Blue Turtles, alongside jazz and session musicians Omar Hakim on drums, Darryl Jones on the bass and Kenny Kirkland on keyboards.
 He became a regular in Sting's line-up both in the studio and live up until the release of Brand New Day in 1999.

 In 1986, Marsalis formed the Branford Marsalis Quartet with pianist Kirkland, drummer Jeff "Tain" Watts and bass player Robert Hurst.
 That year, they released their first album, Royal Garden Blues.
 That lineup of the quartet would go on to release four more albums, the last of which, I Heard You Twice the First Time (1992), won the Grammy Award for Best Instrumental Jazz Album, Individual or Group.

 In 1988, Marsalis co-starred in the Spike Lee film School Daze, also rendering several horn-blowing interludes for the music in the film.
 His witty comments have pegged him to many memorable one-liners in the film.
 In 1989, Marsalis played a 30-second cover of "Lift Every Voice and Sing" over the opening logos of Lee's film Do the Right Thing.

 Between 1990 and 1994, Branford played with the Grateful Dead numerous times, and appeared on their 1990 live album Without a Net.
 He later appeared on Wake Up to Find Out, a full release of the March 29, 1990 concert he performed in.
+Marsalis has described his popularity among Deadheads as "the most bizarre thing that ever happened to me."